DHTMLX/docs-todolist/docs/api/events/indenttask_event.md

 ### Description

-@short: fires when the nesting level of a task is demoted by one
+@short: Fires when the nesting level of a task is demoted by one

 ### Usage